 Most Nintendo 64 (and other console) games in my collection were purchased first hand by me from retail stores.
 While there’s certainly some meaningful stories behind those purchases, having to find each game in my SNES collection second hand adds even more nostalgia for me!
 The pickups are an eclectic mix of stories from different time periods in my life.

 It’s been really fun piecing together my collection, and I hope it continues to grow!
 I don’t own a single original SNES box, by the way.
 All the boxes housing my carts and manuals are from the excellent Custom Game Cases.
-They’re not only durable and look great, but remind me of renting games from Blockbuster!
+They’re not only durable and look great, but remind me of renting games from Blockbuster.
 I highly recommend them if you’re like me and managing a collection of loose carts.
 And don’t be afraid of carts in rough condition-they can be cleaned!

 Aged like a fine wine